-I was enjoying with my cousins sitting on the edge of the hill surrounded with soft lush green grass mesmerized by the beauty of nature as usual.
-The breeze touched my face like drops of rain.
-There was silence except for the water flowing down from the river and the buzz of the bees.
-It all just made the nature bright and beautiful like the sunset that lays down every day over the gardens of flowers.
+Enjoying myself with my cousins sitting on the edge of the hill surrounded by soft lush green grass mesmerized by the beauty of nature as usual.
+The breeze brushed my face like drops of rain.
+There was quietness except for the water flowing down from the river and the buzz of the bees.
+It all just made nature cheerful and captivating like the sunset that lays down every day over the gardens of flowers.

 We both laughed and grinned at her.

 “Girls and boys!
 Come inside.
 Tea is ready.”
 Mom’s voice came in from the back.
-We all stood up and cleaned the grass which stuck in our frocks and pants.
+We all stood up and swept the grass which clung in our frocks and pants.

 The dishes were appetizing.
 My mouth filled with water.
-The hot bacon, the small jars of jams, the hot coco milk, the jelly tarts and the most delicious Mango pie kept beautifully on the round table.
+The hot bacon, the small jars of jams, the hot cocoa milk, the jelly tarts and the most delicious Mango pie were kept beautifully on the round table.

 It had been a long time we had lunch.
 The long walks near the river, climbing up and down the hills, all that energy needed was used up.

 “This Mango pie.
 Yummy!
 I just love it.”
-I said taking a slice
+I said munching on the soft cores of it.

-“No one seems to be here…” she said and was about to close the door when she saw a letter down.
+“No one seems to be here…” she said, about to close the door when she saw a letter down.
 She picked it up and opened the letter.

 “What have you been up to Annie?”
 Mom asked me in a stern voice.